lawrie/ulx3s_retro/README.md

 There is a Verilog version of the [IBM 650](https://www.allaboutcircuits.com/ip-cores/processor/i650/), which used vacuum tubes, and a VHDL implementation of the [IBM 1410](https://github.com/cube1us/IBM1410FPGA) which was one of the first transistor-based computers.

+There is also a Verilog simulation of the [IBM 704](https://github.com/rhobbie/Library704).

 ### The 1960s

 The 1960s saw the emergence of mainframe and mid-range computers using transistors and of mini-computers using TTL logic.
 IBM's most successful range of machines was the System/360.
 There is a [VHDL implementation of the System 360 Model 50](https://github.com/ibm2030/IBM2030), but this is not yet on open source hardware.